 A deeply religious man, Longford started his weekly visits to prisoners in jail in the mid-1930s, and carried on until he was in his 90s.
 His fundamental conviction was that, as Broadbent says in the film, “no human being is beyond forgiveness.”

 That’s an easy platitude to mouth, but a complicated code to live by and, if you go about trying to practice it to the letter, as Longford did, with an almost otherworldly certitude, opprobrium and scorn seem to be the best you can hope for.
-But rather than the derision and anger his sympathy for her provoked, it was Hindley herself who used and betrayed his compassion, who presented his faith with its biggest test.
+But rather than the derision and anger his sympathy for her provoked, it was Hindley herself who presented his faith with its biggest test, by using and betraying his compassion.
 Add to the mix the fact that Longford also visited Ian Brady and you have an irresistible set up for a dramatist – an authentically good man, going down to meet evil, with only faith as his shield.

 Broadbent offers a quite uncanny portrayal of Longford.
 Astonishingly, for such a beloved and familiar actor, you forget who it is you’re watching.
 Broadbent disappears the way Alec Guinness once did.
 He is matched at every turn by Samantha Morton, who has one of the hardest tasks of her remarkable career as Hindley.
 Her portrayal is markedly different to Maxine Peake’s unsettling, brassy hot-cold blast in See No Evil.
 (Although there are some subtle similarities.)
 Post-peroxide, Morton’s Hindley is smaller, more nondescript, more sympathetic.
 But you slowly realise she is not playing Hindley: she’s playing the Hindley Longford wanted to see, which is perhaps who Hindley was playing herself.